 NOTE 3 If no VariationIndex table is used for a particular placement or advance value, then that value is used for all variation instances.

 A ValueFormat flags field defines the types of positioning adjustment data that ValueRecords specify.
 SinglePos subtables will have ValueRecords for a single glyph position in a glyph sequence; PairPos subtables will have separate ValueRecords for two glyph positions.
-In a given subtable, the same ValueFormat applies to every ValueRecord for a given glyph poistion.
+In a given subtable, the same ValueFormat applies to every ValueRecord for a given glyph position.

 The ValueFormat determines whether the ValueRecords: